ynnie/Nextcloud-Deploy-Docker/README.md

 # Nextcloud-Deploy-Docker

-Using this project to deploy Nextcloud service (nginx-fdm-postgres) on your server.
+Using this project to deploy Nextcloud service (nginx-fdm-postgres-redis-cron) on your server.
+The redis and cron are optional, installing them may improve the performance.
+If you don't want them, just check out the older commit.

 ## How to use: